 Going to Provincial Court

-For a decision on the division of property and debt, you have to go to the Supreme Court.
+The Provincial Court cannot deal with other property or debt division.
+For a decision, you have to go to the Supreme Court.

 Provincial Court locations have requirements that must be completed before you can move forward with a court application about family law matters.
 Important: These requirements do not apply to applications for other orders.
 This includes protection orders, priority parenting matters, relocation, enforcement, case management, and consent orders.